djmahe4/PDF-Concept-Extractor/README.md

 python script.py
 ```

 The script will ask you if you want to continue after processing each file.
-If you enter ‘yes’, it will proceed to the next file.
-If you enter anything else, it will stop processing files and update the ‘page_numbers.json’ file with the incremented page numbers.
+If you enter 'yes', it will proceed to the next file.
+If you enter anything else, it will stop processing files and update the 'page_numbers.json' file with the incremented page numbers.

 Please save your PDF files within the same directory as the Python script.
-You can update the page numbers of the PDFs by editing the ‘page_numbers.json’ file.
+You can update the page numbers of the PDFs by editing the 'page_numbers.json' file.
 This file should be a JSON object with filenames as keys and page numbers as values.

+## Suggested Books

+The script works with any PDF files, but here are a few suggested books that you can use to test the script:

+- "Data Communications and Networking By Behrouz A.Forouzan.pdf"
+- "The web application hacker's handbook_ finding and exploiting security flaws-Wiley (2011).pdf"

+Please note that you need to download these books and save them in the same folder for the script to work.

 ## Algorithm

+Here's a simple ASCII flowchart of the algorithm:

 ```
 Start
  |
  |--> Read the page numbers and file names from the .json file
  |
- |--> Get all PDF files in the folder
+ |--> Get all PDF files in the 'materials' folder
  |
  |--> Extract concepts from the PDFs mentioned in the JSON file
  |     |